Lost Urban Explorers Think They've Stumbled Across Burlington Bunker

-A group of YouTube urban explorers recently posted a video making the bold claim that they had infiltrated the infamous Burlington Bunker
+A group of YouTube urban explorers recently posted a video making the bold claim that they had infiltrated the infamous Burlington Bunker in Corsham.

 The first video in the series was posted a week ago and showed the team from the channel 'Exploring with Fighters' descending down a flight of stairs taking them 100 feet underground in to a huge underground bunker.